South Sulawesi languages: Internal classification

 The position of the Tamanic languages, spoken in West Borneo, was unclear until the end of the last century.
 The Dutch linguist K.A.
 Adelaar showed that they are especially close to Buginese and thus can be included in the South Sulawesi subgroup.

 Zobel (2020) also classifies the Badaic languages with Seko as part of a Seko–Badaic group within the South Sulawesi branch.

-Notes: Italic writing is considered a dialect and not a separate language.
+Notes: Italic writing indicates it is considered a dialect and not a separate language.

 Position within Austronesian

 At the current state of research, the South Sulawesi languages are considered to make up a primary branch of the Malayo-Polynesian subgroup within the Austronesian language family.

 South Sulawesi influence in Malagasy

 Adelaar (1995) suggested that the vocabulary of Malagasy, next to its basic stratum inherited from Barito and loanwords from Malay, also contains many words that are of South Sulawesi origin.
 Further evidence was presented by Blench (2018).

 Reconstruction

 Proto-South Sulawesi (PSS) has been reconstructed by Mills (1975a, 1975b).